What is AWS CDK and How is it Different from CloudFormation

 |---|---|

-| Synthesis (synth) | The process of executing your CDK app to produce a CloudFormation template and Cloud Assembly. |
+| Synthesis | The process of executing CDK Python code to produce CloudFormation templates, triggered by cdk synth or cdk deploy. |

 Comments